stevana/stateful-pbt-with-fakes/README.md

 get = readIORef gLOBAL_COUNTER
 ```

-Notice that here `incr` doesn’t return the old value, like above, and
+Notice that here `incr` doesn't return the old value, like above, and
 instead we have a separate operation `get` which returns the current
 value of the counter.

 ##### Model

-To model our counter we’ll use an integer.
+To model our counter we'll use an integer.

 ``` haskell
 newtype Counter = Counter Int